top of page

 While it's not always a glamorous or overly prosperous business, as a fan of motor racing, I can't think of anything I'd change in the way my motorsport photography career evolved.

-In the early days, I scratched out a few dollars by hiring myself out as a wire service photographer, stringing for the likes of the Associated Press and United Press International at any event I could wrangle a credential for.
+In the early days, I scratched out a few dollars by hiring myself out as a wire service photographer, stringing for the likes of The Associated Press and United Press International at any event I could wrangle a credential for.

 When covering event for media outlets like these you were pretty much at the mercy of your employer as far as what film you were shooting to cover the event.
 If your editor handed you a few rolls of 35mm Kodak Tri-X black and white film, then that is what you were shooting that day.